January 18, 2020 - September 13, 2020

 Jason McLean was born in London, ON in 1971.
 After attending H.B.
 Beal Secondary School, McLean graduated from the Emily Carr Institute of Art and Design, Vancouver in 1997.
 He has exhibited nationally and internationally including shows at the National Gallery of Canada, the Vancouver Art Gallery, Fondazione Bevilacqua La Masa in Venice, Art Gallery of Nova Scotia, Loyal Gallery in Malmo Sweden, Richard Heller Gallery in Santa Monica, Franklin Parrish Gallery, and Zieher Smith Gallery in New York City.
 He has work in major collections throughout North America including the Museum of Modern Art, the Vancouver Art Gallery, Bank of Montreal Collection, and the Royal Bank of Canada.
 McLean is represented by Michael Gibson Gallery in London, ON, Wilding Cran Gallery in Los Angeles, CA, Mónica Reyes Gallery, Vancouver, BC, and Van Der Plas Gallery, New York, NY.

-Learn more about The Pez Museum here.
+Learn more about Felix and Henry’s Pez Museum here.